TAUSBV/dqf-api/v3/README.md

 For validation and statistical reasons, the number of segments that are included in the file is required (*numberOfSegments*).

 The final step for the master project setup would be a [POST /v3/project/master/{projectId}/file/{fileId}/targetLang](http://dqf-api.ta-us.net/#!/Project%2FMaster%2FFile%2FTarget_Language/add) where the target languages are associated with the project files.
 The API allows any combination of files/targetLangs.
-For example _file1_ has _en-US_ and _nl-NL_ whereas _file2_ has only _en-US_ as target language.
+For example, _file1_ has _en-US_ and _nl-NL_ whereas _file2_ has only _en-US_ as target language.
 If files and/or languages are added and/or modified, the combinations need to be updated accordingly.

 <a name="projectChild"/>

 ## Project/Child
 A child project is primarily used to handle the actual translation/revision work.
 However, it is also used to track all the users associated with a project workflow at each stage.
-To declare a child project the
+To declare a child project, the
-[POST /v3/project/child](http://dqf-api.ta-us.net/#!/Project%2FChild/add) has to be used.
+[POST /v3/project/child](http://dqf-api.ta-us.net/#!/Project%2FChild/add) must be used.
 The parent's _UUID_ must be specified to create a parent/child relationship (remember that a hierarchical tree structure is used).

 **Example:** _Child1_ will declare the master project's UUID as the parentKey.
 Of course, Child1 can have as many siblings as needed.
 If then a child of _child1_ (_child1.1_) needs to be created, the same endpoint will be used but with the _child1 UUID_ as a parentKey.